linkedin/cruise-control/docs/wiki/User Guide/Configurations.md

 explicitly specifies capacities for brokers with specific ids provided by user.
 3. Finally, bounce your Cruise Control instance.

-`Option-2`: `BrokerCapacityConfigResolver` is a pluggable component.
+`Option-2 (implement your own resolver)`: `BrokerCapacityConfigResolver` is a pluggable component.
 Hence, you can write your own pluggable capacity resolver to dynamically resolve the broker capacities if you have a source to provide the capacity information.
 Using this approach, you may avoid restarting your CC instance upon a (1) capacity change or (2) addition of a broker with a non-default capacity.
 See: